.

 Certification

-The Mastery Certification in Workforce Management certification consists of two parts: attendance in the first five sessions of the Workforce Management Series and a certification exam.
+The Mastery Certification in Workforce Management certification consists of two parts: attendance in all five core program sessions of the Workforce Management Series and a certification exam.
 The exam is web-based, open-book, and proctored.
 Candidates are given 2 hours to complete the 20-question exam and must achieve at least 80 percent accuracy in order to obtain certification.
 Certification exams administrations may be purchased for $25 each.
 The 2-hour certification session at your location must be proctored by an independent leader from your organization.

 Candidates will be advised of their exam scores within two weeks following the completion of the exam.